uploadcare/uploadcare-wordpress/README.md

 ## Features

 * Upload files of any type (image, video, document, archive) and size (up to 5 TB).
-* Upload from any device or cloud: Facebook, Instagram, Flickr, Google Drive, Dropbox, and others.
+* Upload from your device, URL, social network (Facebook, Instagram, VK, Flickr), and cloud (Dropbox, Google Drive, Google Photos, OneDrive, Box, Huddle, Evernote).
-* Transfer your existing Media Library to your cloud storage at Uploadcare.
+* Transfer your existing Media Library to your Uploadcare storage with no risk of data loss.
-* Uploadcare CDN will serve images faster in all parts of the world.
-Adaptive Delivery analyzes users' context and serves images in a suitable resolution, quality and compression, pixel density, etc.
+* Uploadcare CDN serves images faster in all parts of the world.
+Adaptive Delivery analyzes users' context and serves images in a suitable format, resolution, compression, which closes all image-related frontend tasks.
-* Specify your custom CDN domain, and use a Secure Uploading feature to control over who and when can upload files.
+* Specify your custom CDN domain, and use a Secure Uploading feature to control who and when can upload files.
-* Edit images after upload: crop, resize, enhance, etc.
+* Compatible with a standard WordPress image editor.

 ## Requirements